All Articles | HomePage

 A. Overcoming our inbuilt obstacles: Cultivating a Long-Term Vision; long-standing Psychological/Cultural habits.
 This is actually a long list which I will discuss elsewhere.

-B. Nutritional Strategies: Low inflammation, High Protein, High Fibre, Low Sugar, ToFast/NotFast
+B. Nutritional Strategies: Low inflammation, High Protein, High Fibre, Low/No Sugar, To Fast/Not Fast

 C. Physical Foundation Strategies: Strength, Muscularity, Mobility.

 In my humble opinion, staying strong in these years is crucial.
-I'm quite aghast that too many people don't seem to have learnt the hard lessons from the previous generations: that staying capable and independent in the years ahead cannot be trusted to lucky genes(yes, I've met a few of these lucky souls too).
-But because I personally have never hit the jackpot in any lottery, I'm just unlikely to get the same kind of luck in my older years; hence my strong focus on taking personal responsibility, and doing the work myself.
+I'm quite aghast that too many people don't seem to have learnt the hard lessons from watching the state of their older folk: that staying capable and independent in the years ahead cannot be left up to lucky genes (yes, I've met a few of these lucky souls too).
+Because I personally have never hit the jackpot in any lottery, I'm just as unlikely to get the same kind of luck in my older years; hence my strong focus on taking personal responsibility, and doing the work myself.
 I'm in the gym 5-6 days a week, working on my musculature, building what I call "the foundation of a better quality of life in my older years: a powerful body".
-I train to increase muscle mass and strength.
-It's as simple as that, and as hard as that, too.
-But it's fun for me, honestly, a challenge I'm happy to accept each day I exist because I have taken the trouble to lay the foundation for that kind of ethos in me.

 Mobility is something all who strive for strength and muscle have to strive for too, for two main reasons: